 Total Cost of Ownership (TCO) describes all the costs – both obvious and hidden – that go into owning a particular object or resource.
 The total cost includes the initial price, use, maintenance, and disposal of both physical and digital assets.
 But certain surprising factors like green packaging and ease of setup save money and resources in the long run.

 Read more about total cost of ownership below.
+To check out the range of solutions on offer from ViewSonic, click here.

 Total Cost of Ownership (TCO) analysis helps determine all the costs involved in making a decision.
 For many big purchases, the price tag only tells part of the story.
 Things like enterprise hardware, a fleet of delivery vehicles, or even buying a new car have hidden costs.